shkron/mySpyChallenge/ReadMe.md

 $ git push -u origin main
 ````

-## Submit Process

-Once you have completed your challenge, we ask that you commit your changes to your main branch and push them up to remote origin.
-Then please provide the hiring manager or your interviewer a link to your project so we can then download the ZIP for reviewing/archiving.
-We appreciate and thank you for taking the time to take our challenge.

 ## Xcode Project Overview

 The model objects for the app are provided, along with some sample data for use during the exercise.
 All data is maintained in memory and is loaded from sample JSON files, via a mock API service, when the app launches.